 Top Tips to Stay Safe on the Roads

-Driving at different times of the year can be challenging.
+Driving at certain times of the year can be challenging.
 Summer and long weekends bring increased levels of traffic on the roads, bad weather in winter can cause issues for drivers and that’s not even mentioning the delays and stress that road works can bring.

-Here are our top road safety tips to keep you and your family safe when you hit the road.
+Here are our top road safety tips to help keep you and your family safe when you hit the road.

 Safety starts with your car

 Ensuring your safety on the roads should start with your car.
 For long trips, ensure your car’s servicing is up to date, also make sure you regularly check things like:

 - Tyres are in good condition and at the right pressure including your spare tyre,

 - Fluid levels are topped up, including your brake fluid, coolant, oil and power steering fluid,

 - Oil levels are topped up, especially on long trips in hot weather so that your engine is properly lubricated,

 - All lights are working,